 We knew that singles find images of perfect couples dispiriting and social media has been a big factor in creating this feeling of resentment.
 Streams of #couplegoals has resulted in singles starting out on their dating journey feeling disillusioned.

 We needed to show that it’s not always sunshine and roses, and that edited relationships on Instagram don’t always represent the whole truth.
-So we created #LoveWithNoFilter – an integrated campaign designed to champion honesty and a more honest depiction of love and relationships.
+So we created #LoveWithNoFilter – an integrated campaign designed to champion a more honest depiction of love and relationships.

 We created a three-day event in Shoreditch to fight back against these social media-fuelled expectations of love.
 Featuring talks from dating experts, anthropologists and influencer Tia Ward, as well as a gallery of couples who met on Match, the immersive event gave visitors a more realistic vision of love.
 A mural on the exterior of the building from well-known street artist Lakwena provided an Instagrammable backdrop to encourage Londoners to think about Match’s message.